schibsted/node-token-introspection/README.md

 # node-token-introspection

 Node token introspection package introspects a token towards an oauth service that follows the [RFC 7762](https://tools.ietf.org/html/rfc7662).
-Calling the introspect function will return a promise.

 ## Install